Pennamite–Yankee Wars: Resolution

 Conflicts continued between the two claimants at the end of the American Revolution, and the Continental Congress overturned the king's ruling in 1782 and upheld Pennsylvania's claim to the area.
-As such, it remains the only interstate dispute settled by Congress under the Articles of Confederation.
+This was the only interstate dispute settled by Congress under the Articles of Confederation.
 But the state of Pennsylvania sought to force the Yankees from the land in 1784, which began the Third Pennamite War, with Connecticut and Vermont sending men to help the settlers.

-During the conflict, the Pennsylvania general John Armstrong, assisting the Pennsylvania representative Alexander Patterson, brought about a truce by promising impartial justice and protection, but as soon as the Yankees were defenseless he took them prisoner.
+During the conflict, the Pennsylvania general John Armstrong, assisting the Pennsylvania representative Alexander Patterson, brought about a truce by promising impartial justice and protection but, as soon as the Yankees were defenseless, he took them prisoner.
 This treatment swayed public sentiment in favor of the Yankees, and Patterson was withdrawn.
 Umbrage remained and disputes broke out until the Pennsylvania Legislature confirmed the various land titles in 1788.
-The controversy ended in 1799, with the Wyoming Valley becoming part of Pennsylvania and the Yankee settlers becoming Pennsylvanians with legal claims to their land.
+The controversy ended in 1799, with the Wyoming Valley becoming part of Pennsylvania.
+Yankee settlers already occupying land became Pennsylvanians with legal claims to their land.